alex-bellon/dotfiles/README.md

-# Ricing Resources
+# Dotfiles
 Files for ricing including .vimrc, .zshrc, and links to all GTK themes and icons.
+Now with 200% more i3-gaps!